donkjr/Dk-DK-COPIER-REPO/README.md

 The controller will always be in the wait mode when not in another mode.
 Exit the Wait mode by pressing the Run button.
 The controller will always return to the wait mode when the run button is pushed after completing an activity in any other state

 ### **Auto Mode:**
-#### **Setting the starting slide # (not yet implemented) **
+#### **Setting the starting slide # **

 - Before pressing Run you can set an initial slide # by using the UP/DWM buttons.
 The UP/DWN buttons will increment/decrement the slide #.
 The cycle will start at 1 unless another # is entered.
+- Pushing and holding the UP/DWN switch will auto increment the slide #.
+- The slide # will be constrained between 1 and the max slide tray size as set by the 36/100 switch.
 - If you want to start on a slide that is other than the first slide:
   - Position the tray such that the slide prior to the slide you want to start is line with the slide arm
   - Push the slide arm and associated slide into the home position.
   - Set the slide # by incrementing decrementing using the UP/DWN switch
   - Press run, the slide copier will cycle through all the remaining slides until the end of tray
-- If you want to start at slide #1 position the tray as described above (INSERTING TRAYS) and press the run without incrementing the slide #.
+- If you want to start at slide #1 position the tray as described above (INSERTING TRAYS) press the run without incrementing the slide #.
 The default slide setting is #1.

 #### **Starting the auto cycle**
 - Pressing the Run button while the Auto/Man switch is in the AUTO postion will cause the controller to enter the Auto (capture) mode.
 - The Auto mode will cycle through all of a trays slides starting at the initial slide # and continuing to the end of the tray (based on the 36/100 switches postion).